Martchus/syncthingtray/README.md

 * Can launch Syncthing and syncthing-inotify automatically when started and display stdout/stderr (useful under Windows)
 * Provides quick access to the official web UI
     * Utilizes either Qt WebKit or Qt WebEngine
     * Can be built without web view support as well (then the web UI is opened in the regular browser)
 * Allows quickly switching between multiple Syncthing instances
 * Shows notifications via Qt or uses D-Bus notification daemon directly
 * Also features a simple command line utility `syncthingctl` to check Syncthing status and trigger rescan/pause/resume/restart
 * Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in Dolphin file manager
     * Rescan selected items
     * Rescan entire Syncthing directory
     * Pause/resume Syncthing directory
     * See also screenshots section
 * English and German localization

 ## Planned features
 The tray is still under development; the following features are planned:

 * Show recently processed items
-* Improve notification handling
 * Create Plasmoid for Plasma 5 desktop
+    * An incomplete/experimental version is already available
 * Provide built-in support for file system watches

 ## Screenshots